Culture of Qatar: Tents

-Tents (known in Arabic as khaïma) were the primary dwellings of Bedouins and are still used present-day in the desert.
-In northern Qatar, the tents displayed a remarkable uniformity in appearance and structure, as well as in their furnishing and use.
-All sides of the tent were enclosed, ensuring complete privacy within.
-The tent's interior comprised distinct sections delineated by woven walls or carpets.
-During the day, these divisions could be rolled up to create a unified space, swiftly reconfigured when necessary.
+Tents (khaïmas) were the primary dwellings of Bedouins and are still used in the desert.
+In northern Qatar, the tents were mainly uniform, with all sides of the tent being enclosed for privacy.
+The tent's interior comprised distinct sections, delineated by woven walls or carpets, which could be compressed to create a single space.
 The sections included quarters for unmarried adult men, designated guest areas, and spaces for children and young animals.
 Furnishings were modest, typically consisting of beddings, seating mats, and essential utensils.
-Notably, the central hearth served as a focal point for social gatherings and culinary activities, with water and refreshments readily available.
+Typically, the central hearth served as the main gathering area for both family members and guests.